On the geometrization of matter by exotic smoothness: Lorentz metric and global hyperbolicity

 In our example of an exotic $(\mathcal{S}\times\mathbb{R})_{exotic}$, we consider a (non-compact) cobordism between homeomorphic boundary components (the two Cauchy surfaces at infinity, i.e. ''$\mathcal{S}\times\left\{ -\infty\right\} $ and $\mathcal{S}\times\left\{ +\infty\right\} $'').
 By a result of \cite{Mil:65}, a cobordism of this kind (a so-called h-cobordism) contains only handles of complement dimension in the interior.
 But these handles can be killed: the details of the construction can be found in \cite{Mil:65}.
 Here we will give only some general remarks.
 Any $0-/1-$handle pair as well any $n-/(n+1)-$handle pair (remember the h-cobordism is $n+1$-dimensional) can be killed by a general procedure.
 The killing of a $k-/(k+1)-$handle pair depends on a special procedure, the Whitney trick.
 For 4- and 5-dimensional h-cobordisms (between 3- and 4-manifolds, respectively) we cannot use the Whitney trick.
 This failure lies at the heart of the problem to classify 3- and 4-manifolds (see \cite{GomSti:1999}).

 In case of the spacetime we are interested in a 4-dimensional h-cobordism between 3-manifolds.
-Here we can kill the $0-/1-$and the $3-/4-$handle pair of the h-cobordism and we are left with pairs of $2-$handles.
+Here we can kill the $0-/1-$and the $3-/4-$handle pair of the h-cobordism.
+As a result we get extra $1-/2-$handle and $2-/3-$handle pairs.
 If the Whitney trick works in this case, we can also kill these pairs of handles.
 But it is known that the Whitney trick only works topologically \cite{Fre:82}.
-The exotic manifolds $(\mathcal{S}\times\mathbb{R})_{exotic}$ (as non-compact examples) are counterexamples thus the pairs of 2-handles never cancel each other.
-The critical point of the Morse function with index $2$ (the Morse function has a minimum in two directions (saddle point)) corresponds to this 2-handle.
-Each pair of 2-handles is connected to each other, i.e. the directions representing the minimum of a 2-handle are connected with the directions representing the maximum of the other 2-handle.
-Each 2-handle represents the neighborhood of a naked singularity.
-These singularities appear only pairwise.
+The exotic manifolds $(\mathcal{S}\times\mathbb{R})_{exotic}$ (as non-compact examples) are counterexamples that the (infinite) pairs of handles never cancel each other.
+Lets start with $1-/2-$handle pair.
+The critical point of the Morse function with index $1$ (the Morse function has a minimum in one directions (saddle point)) corresponds to the 1-handle.
+Then the Morse function of index 2 corresponds to the 2-handle.
+Each pair of handles is connected to each other, i.e. the direction representing the minimum of a 1-handle is connected with one direction representing the maximum of the 2-handle.
+This connection between the 1- and the 2-handle is non-trivial, i.e. there are extra intersection points between the (attaching) sphere of the 1-handle and the (belt) sphere of the 2-handle (see \cite{GomSti:1999} Prop.
+4.2.9).
+The $2-/3-$handle pair is dual to the $1-/2-$handle pair, i.e. the number of $2-/3-$handle pairs is equal to the number of $1-/2-$handle pairs.
+Each handle of the pair represents the neighborhood of a naked singularity.
+Then these singularities appear only pairwise.
 The Morse vector field (gradient of the Morse function) vanishes but we get a saddle having negative curvature (\emph{no curvature singularity} or \emph{quasiregular singularity,} also called \emph{locally extendible singularity} \cite{Ellis1977}).
 There is growing evidence for the appearance of this singularity without violating causality (causal continuity, see \cite{Dowker1997}).
 Thus it is very probable that the property of exotic smoothness requiring the appearance of naked singularities in form of non-canceling 2-handle pairs can be interpreted in a consistent physically way: In the following sections we will merge exotic smoothness with fermion and bosons obtaining the consequence that exotic smoothness implies naked singularities as well as physically particles.
 We do not think this is an accident -- we conjecture that the naked singularities can be seen as the geometrically consequence of the physically particles.